Charlie Tidwell: American Football career

 In 1962, Tidwell tried out with the National Football League team the Minnesota Vikings.
-However, his try out was unsuccessful and he was cut from the squad later that year.
+However, his tryout was unsuccessful and he was cut from the squad later that year.

 Later life

-In August 1969, Tidwell was involved in a domestic tragedy that led to the death of both himself and his estranged wife, Karen.
+In August 1969, Tidwell was involved in a domestic dispute that led to the death of both himself and his estranged wife, Karen.

 Reports state that he shot his wife at the house of one of her neighbors, then turned the gun on himself after a violent quarrel.
 The incident took place in Denver, Colorado where Tidwell and his wife were living at the time.

 Rankings

-Tidwell was ranked among the best in the US and the world in both the 100 m/100 y and 200 m/220 y sprint events in 1959 and 1960, according to the votes of the experts of Track & Field News.
+Tidwell was ranked among the best in the US and the world in both the 100 meter/100 yard and 200 meter/220 yard sprint events in 1959 and 1960, according to the votes of the experts of Track & Field News.